-Doing a good turn
+Doing a Good Turn!

-I was returning home from office on my motorcycle when a pedestrian hailed me for a lift.
+I was returning home from the office on my motorcycle when a pedestrian hailed me for a lift.

 His incessant questioning was irritating me; I wanted to stop the vehicle and ask him to get down.
 But a Boy Scout cannot leave a task unfinished; I had offered him a lift and it was my duty to convey him to his destination.
 So, although not wanting to, I made a supreme effort to tolerate his chatter, and rode on.